Review of an essential classic

 From the lens of today, the film “Walkabout”* resonates powerfully in its portrayal of our profound disconnection with nature, delivering a potent warning from nature’s first ambassadors.

-Incredibly for me, I viewed it for the first time last week, and it’s a masterpiece of cinema.
-Released in 1971, its relevance today is palpable.
+Incredibly for me, I viewed it for the first time last week, and it’s a masterpiece of cinema, from the English film director Nicolas Roeg.
+It was loosely based on the 1959 novel of the same name by James Vance Marshall (screenplay Edward Bond).
+Released in 1971, the film's relevance today is palpable.

 The film follows a teenage girl and her younger brother who find themselves suddenly lost in the harsh Australian outback.
 After a dangerous amount of time, they meet and are saved by a young indigenous man practiced in traditional ways, speaking only his community language, and with little apparent contact with western culture.